-Your keychains can store any and all of the following items:
+Apple’s iCloud Keychain is present across a variety of devices and can store (and then auto-fill) any and all of the following items:

 - Usernames and passwords for apps, services, servers, websites